 - No photographing or filming is allowed inside the castle.

 - For the best panoramic pictures, take a walk up to the recently restored Marienbrücke which crosses a spectacular waterfall (Pollät Gorge) and gives you a breathtaking view of Neuschwanstein and the plains beyond.
 Note that this walk may be closed in icy conditions.

 - Neuschwanstein is a very popular attraction most crowded in summer (around 6,000 visitors a day or more than 1.4 million people annually).
 The best time to visit is spring or fall mid-week.

 - This popularity also means that entrance tickets may sell out.
 To ensure entrance, reserve tickets in advance.

-- Combine Neuschwanstein with a visit of the Castle Hohenschwangau, where Ludwig spent most of his life.
-It is lesser known, but no less spectacular
+- Combine Neuschwanstein with a visit to the Castle Hohenschwangau, where Ludwig spent most of his life.
+It is lesser known but no less spectacular.